tomatoseandcrying/hyperfixation/README.md

-Please report any issues here, or in my mod's thread on the Discord.
+### Please report any issues here, or in my mod's thread on the Discord.
 Alternatively report them as a tester in the mod's official server.

-### Please note: Chud Joker calls a custom calculate context `contexxt.chudhit` on probability hits.
+Note: Chud Joker calls a custom calculate context `context.chudhit` on probability hits.
 This is not automatic and must be implemented manually.

 # This mod takes ownership of:
 ## <ins>Wheel of Fortune</ins>